-Course Prequeguisites
+Course Pregrequisites

-• Good computer programming skills
+- Good computer programming skills - Good grounding in undergraduate mathematics

 Text

 - The lecture notes are designed to be self-contained, so there is no required textbook.
 However, one textbook is recommended: - "Numerical Recipes: The Art of Scientific Computing", by Press, Teukolsky, Vetterling, and Flannery.
 Any edition except the first should be fine.